JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 1.md

 	?>

-Save the file & reload your browser.
+Save the file and reload your browser.
 The text, “Hello world!” should be displayed in the brower.
 Which means now you’re done setting up your basic MAMP development environment!

 ***